kowsar89/woo-email-domain-blacklist/README.md

-# Woo EDD Email Domain Blacklist
+# Email Domain Blacklist for WooCommerce and EDD
 A lightweight plugin to block any email domain from WooCommerce and Easy Digital Download checkout page

 For more details, visit this plugin page in wordpress repository: